alexhunsley/ringing/algebraic-place-notation/algebraic-place-notation.md

 # Algebraic Place Notation

-APN is used to generate place notation, and hence method designs, in such a way that a method can be generated for any valid stage.
+APN is used to generate place notation, and hence method designs, in such a way that a method with a general structure can be generated for any valid stage.

 It is based on overlaying repeated place patterns to build up place notation for a method.

+APN also allows you to focus on how methods are constructed by defining a method as being something else plus some embelishments.

+For example, in APN you can specify plain bob as being plain hunt plus a 12 lead end.

 # How to write places